 Greg represents clients across many fields and industries.
 A sampling of the organizations he represents include:

-- Nearly two dozen institutions of higher education across Massachusetts, including Harvard University, Massachusetts Institute of Technology, Tufts University, Amherst College, Brandeis University, College of the Holy Cross, Mount Holyoke College, Bentley University, University of Massachusetts, Merrimack College, and Wentworth Institute of Technology.
+- Nearly two dozen institutions of higher education across Massachusetts, including Harvard University, Massachusetts Institute of Technology, Tufts University, College of the Holy Cross, Amherst College, Mount Holyoke College, Williams College, University of Massachusetts, Bentley University, Merrimack College, and Wentworth Institute of Technology.

-- Independent schools, including Northfield Mount Hermon, Phillips Exeter Academy, Cambridge School of Weston, and Perkins School for the Blind.
+- Independent schools, including Northfield Mount Hermon, Phillips Exeter Academy, Cambridge School of Weston, Deerfield Academy, and Perkins School for the Blind.

 - Leading business institutions and technology companies, including Oracle, BAE Systems, Draper Laboratory, Grubhub and Harvard Management Company.